How to set up BIMI records for multiple subdomains while excluding the parent domain?

 Practical launch rule

-Do not start with every subdomain.
-Pick one active subdomain, publish BIMI there, validate logo display, then copy the known-good record to the other approved subdomains.
+Start with one active subdomain.
+Publish BIMI there, validate logo eligibility and display, then copy the known-good record or CNAME pattern to the other approved subdomains.

 Views from the trenches